ngutech21/moksha/README.md

 ⚠️ **Don't be reckless:** This project is in early development, it does however work with real sats!
 Always use amounts you don't mind loosing.

 # cashu-rs
-cashu-rs is a Chaumian Ecash library written in Rust.
+cashu-rs is a Chaumian Ecash library, mint, cli-wallet and flutter desktop-app.

 Cashu is an Ecash implementation based on David Wagner's variant of Chaumian blinding.
 Token logic based on [minicash](https://github.com/phyro/minicash) ([description](https://gist.github.com/phyro/935badc682057f418842c72961cf096c))